DroneBridge/DroneBridge/README.md

 # DroneBridge
 ![alt text](https://raw.githubusercontent.com/seeul8er/DroneBridge/master/wiki/DroneBridgeLogo-1_smaller.png)

 A wifibroadcast extension to make Betaflight/Cleanflight/iNAV based flight controllers more usable for aerial photography.
 Intended to be a real alternative to DJI Lightbridge and other similar systems.
 Videodownlink and telemetry is provided by wifibroadcast.
-RC, smartphone app, alternative LTM downdlink and command modules are provided by this project.
+RC, smartphone app, alternative LTM downlink and command modules are provided by this project.

 <h2>One frequency.
 One digital radio link to rule them all.</h2>
 <img src="https://github.com/seeul8er/DroneBridge/blob/master/wiki/oneforall.jpg">